-Section 7 Funding Agreement Requirements
+Section 6 Funding Agreement Requirements

-Regardless of whether a project is awarded funding through the competitive selection process or through direct expenditure by the Department, the funding recipient will need to execute a funding agreement with the State.
-A funding agreement template is available on the program website and is attached as Appendix H. The following is a partial list of requirements that will be contained within any funding agreement.
+For all projects awarded funding by DWR, the funding recipient will need to execute a funding agreement with the State.
+It is HIGHLY recommended that applicants review the grant agreement template prior to submission of their proposal.
+If applicants are not able to abide by the terms and conditions contained therein, applicants should not submit a proposal.
+A funding agreement template is attached as Appendix H. The following is a partial list of requirements that will be contained within any funding agreement.

-7.1 Eligible Project Costs
+6.1 Eligible Project Costs

 State funding may only be used for eligible project costs.
-These include the reasonable costs of environmental evaluation, project management, studies, design, land and easement acquisition, legal fees, preparation of environmental documentation, environmental mitigations, land acquisitions, monitoring, project construction and construction management.
-Reimbursable administrative expenses are the necessary costs incidentally but directly related to the funded project, including the portion of overhead and administrative expenses that are directly related to the project.
+These include the reasonable costs of environmental evaluation, project management, studies, design, land and easement acquisition, legal fees, preparation of environmental documentation, environmental mitigations, monitoring, project construction, and construction management.
+Reimbursable administrative expenses are the necessary costs incidental but directly related to the funded project, including the portion of overhead and administrative expenses that are directly related to the project.

-If State funding is requested for real estate acquisition, it must be from a willing seller and must have at least 50 percent of its area within the FEMA coastal V/VE or coastal A/AE zones or FEMA Special Flood Hazard Area.
-The project must also provide substantial flood risk reduction benefits to a FEMA SFHA, which is determined by using the detailed methods identified in the current FEMA Guidelines and Standards for Flood Risk Analysis and Mapping, or FEMA's Coastal Flood Risk Mapping Process.
-Although this Program cannot fund real estate acquired through eminent domain, cost associated with necessary eminent domain actions can be accounted for as part of the local agencies' cost share.
+If State funding is requested for real estate acquisition or relocation, it must have at least 50 percent of its area within the FEMA coastal V/VE or coastal A/AE zones or FEMA Special Flood Hazard Area (SFHA).
+The project must also provide substantial flood risk reduction benefits to a FEMA SFHA or an equivalent flood hazard area, which is determined by using the detailed methods identified in the current FEMA Guidelines and Standards for Flood Risk Analysis and Mapping.
+15